r-link/christmas_tree_challenge/README.md

 digestible for `ggplot()`, and then plots it with some modifications to scales and themes.

-If you want to set the plotting parameters yourself, you can use the `clean_tree()` function yourself to convert `treedat` objects into a long table format that is more appropriate for plotting:
+If you want to set the plotting parameters more flexibly, you can use the `clean_tree()` function yourself to convert `treedat` objects into a long table format that is more appropriate for plotting:

 ``` r